schase15/schase15.github.io/_posts/2020-07-31-KNN_Algorithm.md

 **Classification error metric**:
 For classification we will use accuracy to determine the strength of our predictive model.

-This can be calculated by dividing the number of correct predictions the model by the total amount of predictions it made.
+This can be calculated by dividing the number of correct predictions by the total amount of predictions the model makes.

 *accuracy = correct_predictions / total_predictions*